 Good for: Small teams (under 50 employees) that want a simple, affordable ATS without enterprise complexity.

-JazzHR is built for small businesses that need structure around their hiring process but don't want to pay thousands per year.
-The Hero plan starts at $75/mo (annual billing) and covers up to three open jobs.
-It handles job posting syndication, customizable workflows, and basic reporting.
-The interface is straightforward - you won't need a two-week onboarding to get moving.
+JazzHR is built for small businesses that need structure around their hiring process but don’t want to pay thousands per year.
+At $75/mo (annual billing), the Hero plan covers up to three open jobs with job posting syndication, customizable workflows, and basic reporting.
+Simple to navigate, most teams are up and running within a day - no lengthy onboarding required.

 3. Breezy HR